 Pelvicachromis is a genus of small-sized (usually less than 3 1/2″) brightly colored cichlids from central West Africa where a series of rivers run off the low-lying coastal plains.
 They are popular aquarium fish that are generally undemanding, not overly aggressive, and not too difficult to spawn.
 There are 8 recognized species but the best known is Pelvicachromis pulcher, commonly called the krib or kribensis which has been a popular pet store staple for decades.
-This is our guide to the genus.

 - What Makes A Pelvicachromis